benbjohnson/litestream.io/content/getting-started/_index.md

 ## Setting up your database

-Now that our S3 bucket is created, we can replicate data to it.
+Now that our MinIO bucket is created, we can replicate data to it.
 Litestream can work with any SQLite database so we'll use the `sqlite3` command line tool to show how it works.